 The services are able to improve in response to feedback, enhancing quality of care.
 There is an improvement system.

 An indicator of high quality services is the existence of a system which can improve through the feedback of service users as well as staff delivering the service e.g:

 Confidentiality - The services are run in away which protect patient confidentiality

 All services need to be designed to protect patient confidentiality as required by legislation, regulatory standards, NHS regulations and NHS codes of practice, including in situations where patients have asked for their medication to be delivered to neighbours.

 Stakeholders are supportive of the services and can input into service design.

 Successful services operate with the support of local prescribers and people using them.
 It is important when designing services to work with prescribers, patients, carers and family members.

-The have indicated that in Scotland managed repeat medication schemes should only be used in exceptional circumstances with the agreement of the GP practice and patient or carer.
+The Scottish Government have indicated that in Scotland managed repeat medication schemes should only be used in exceptional circumstances with the agreement of the GP practice and patient or carer.